Minnesota Legal Marijuana Now! Party

-Minnesota Legal Marijuana Now is a political third party in the U.S. state of Minnesota established in 1998 to oppose drug prohibition.
+Minnesota Legal Marijuana Now! is a political third party in the U.S. state of Minnesota established in 1998 to oppose drug prohibition.
+They are formally recognized as a minor party.

-Minnesota Legal Marijuana Now became a major party in Minnesota in 2018 when their candidate for State Auditor, Michael Ford, received 5.3 percent of the vote.
-During the 2010s the party began expansion attempts to other states, continuing during the 2020s, as the Legal Marijuana Now Party.
+Minnesota Legal Marijuana Now! became a major party in Minnesota in 2018 when their candidate for State Auditor, Michael Ford, received 5.3 percent of the vote.
+During the 2010s the party began expansion attempts to Iowa, Nebraska, other states, continuing during the 2020s, as the Legal Marijuana Now Party.

-In 2020, the Minnesota Legal Marijuana Now nominee for United States Senator received 190,154 votes in the November 3 election, the largest number of votes received in 2020, in the U.S., by any such third-party candidate.
-Democrats have stated that Legal Marijuana Now candidates are detrimental to the Democratic Party.
-An analysis of votes cast in the 2020 Minnesota elections found that Legal Marijuana Now candidates might have helped Democratic candidates in swing districts, by pulling a greater number of votes from Republican candidates.
+In 2020, the Minnesota Legal Marijuana Now! nominee for United States Senator received 190,154 votes in the November 3 election, the largest number of votes received in 2020, in the U.S., by any such third-party candidate.
+Democrats have stated that Legal Marijuana Now! candidates are detrimental to the Democratic Party.
+An analysis of votes cast in the 2020 Minnesota elections found that Legal Marijuana Now! candidates might have helped Democratic candidates in swing districts, by drawing a greater number of votes from Republican-leaning voters, in 2020.

-Scholars have credited Legal Marijuana Now Party with influencing the Minnesota Democratic Party to champion bills legalizing a regulated cannabis market, in the 2020s.
+Scholars have credited Minnesota's third parties, and particularly Legal Marijuana Now!, with motivating the state Democratic Party to prioritize cannabis legalization in 2023.
+They lost their major party status in a 2024 challenge by the Minnesota Democratic Party with the state Supreme Court.

-History
+Early history

 Background before 1998

-The Minnesota Grassroots Party was formed in 1986 as a response to Ronald Reagan's War on Drugs.
+The Minnesota Grassroots Party was formed in 1986 as a response to Ronald Reagan's war on drugs.

 In 1996 the party split, with some former members forming the Independent Grassroots Party for one election cycle.

-1998—2012
+1998—2015

-In 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now political party.
+In 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now! political party.
+According to the Legal Marijuana Now Party, a person’s right to sell the products of their garden is protected by the Minnesota Constitution.

 Minnesota does not allow voters to petition to put the law itself onto the ballot for a vote.
 The only petition the people can use in Minnesota is to nominate independent and third party candidates for office.

-2014—2018

 In 2014, Dan Vacek ran for Minnesota Attorney General as the Legal Marijuana Now candidate and got 57,604 votes, qualifying the party to be officially recognized and to receive public funding from the state.

-Minnesota Legal Marijuana Now held their first convention and adopted a party constitution on November 26, 2014.
+Minnesota Legal Marijuana Now! held their first convention and adopted a party constitution on November 26, 2014.
 Founding members Oliver Steinberg, Marty Super, and Dan Vacek comprised the organization's 2015 leadership council.

-In 2016, Michael Ford was elected chairperson of the Minnesota Legal Marijuana Now Party.
-From 2018—2019, Marty Super served as chairperson.
-Tim Davis became chairperson of Minnesota Legal Marijuana Now in 2020.
+2016—2022

+2016—2018

 The Legal Marijuana Now Party placed a candidate, Zach Phelps, on the ballot in the Minnesota State Senate District 35 Special Election, in February 2016.

-Minnesota Legal Marijuana Now nominated candidates by petition to appear on the ballot for the November 6, 2018 election.
-Their candidate for State Auditor, Michael Ford, who is African-American, received 133,913 votes or 5.28%, qualifying Minnesota Legal Marijuana Now Party to be an official major party in the state, which gives Legal Marijuana Now candidates ballot access without the task of having to petition.
+Minnesota Legal Marijuana Now nominated candidates by petition to appear on the ballot for the November 6, 2018, election.
+Their candidate for State Auditor, Michael Ford, who is African-American, received 133,913 votes or 5.28%, qualifying Minnesota Legal Marijuana Now Party to be an official major party in the state, which gave Legal Marijuana Now candidates ballot access without the task of having to petition.